Ecorte/Ecorte/README.md

 -------

 - 🔭 I’m currently working on my discord bot.
-- 📫 How to reach me: Ecorte#0003 on discord.
+- 📫 How to reach me: @ecorte on discord.

 -------